Natural Earth Garden Villages

 What is being done to people, animals and the earth?

 As our relationship with the earth has become fractured, so too have our lives become fractured.
 We are over stressed, over worked with increasing levels of mental health issues, many unnecessary physical illnesses, despite all our progress, society still struggles, another way has to be forged, built on gentleness, caring and respect for life.
-This gentle way of living takes great strength and courage to achieve.
+This gentle way of living takes great courage to see within ourselves and our lives and then to change.

 "No-one knows what the long term effects will be of trashing the planet’s diversity, exterminating plants, animals and micro-organisms in an orgy of vandalism for a short term profit.
 One thing is certain it will not be to the benefit of human kind” - Tony Wardle.

-Social and domestic breakdowns become lessened when we have a support system in place that ensures people have access to enough food, feel safe and secure.
-When families and individuals know that they are secure all our lives change for the better.
+Social and domestic breakdowns become lessened when we have a support system in place that ensures people have access to enough food, feel safe and secure and are not living with financial debt worries and burdens.
+When people, societies know that they are secure can lives change for the better.

-The Project also supports more forest gardening, permaculture, agroforestry, organic allotment areas around cities, towns and villages, wild growing, foraging, seed saving and tree and garden planting.
+As most people live in urban areas our projects also aim to support and encouarge urban greening and growing initatives,forest gardening, permaculture, agroforestry,orchards, organic allotment areas in and around cities, towns and villages, wild growing, foraging, seed saving and tree and garden planting.

 It is a crime, to me, that everyone is not able to step outside into some form of garden, it is especially sad for children.

 The raping of the earth’s resources, the plundering of the seas, the destruction of the rain forests, the disrespect and cruelty to the earth, plant life, and animals and to man, has reached a peak.
-A new way of feeding ourselves, living a more fulfilling life has to be made, forest garden living helps to offer us this new way.
+A new way of living, a more fulfilling life has to be made, forest garden living can help to offer us part of this new way.

 Reasons to move to Forest Garden Living Projects

-In any event of world instability it is vital that people have local foods being grown, creating a worldwide local food network.
+In any event of indivdual, local or world instability it is vital that people have local food security, creating worldwide local food networks.

-With an increased need for food banks, for people, in so called well off countries, forest garden food space growing projects would be of great benefit too.
+With an increased need for food banks, forest garden food space projects could help provide high quality fresh produce .

 I suggest we need not remove man from nature to ensure nature’s survival, in fact man and nature should inter-twine.
-But man needs to refrain itself, retrain itself and its ways of living to no longer destroy nature, and then we may witness a way of living that has not yet been realised.
+Man needs to retrain itself to live more lightly and in harmony with nature and no longer destroy and ignore nature, and then we may witness a way of living that so far has not yet been realised.

 Over population in not necessarily a world’s curse but the manner in which we live on the earth is.

-Most of us feel that the world and life should have better, easier, less pain, worry, illness etc. I feel forest garden living can help us live the dream we have largely been denied.
+Most of us feel that the world and life should and could be better.
+Forest garden living can help us live the dream we have largely been denied.

 “Establishing forest (garden) in most of the places people actually live is probably the most important step we can make to human survival”- Graham Bell.

-The Forest Garden Eco Living Projects can help establish ways of people being able to feed themselves, no human being should have to worry about food and no one should have to go hungry
+The Natural Earth, Garden Villages Eco Living Projects can help establish ways for people to feed themselves, no human being should have to worry about food and no one should have to go hungry.

 Many people want to feel more connected to the earth and to each other, no matter what their living situation may be, big garden or no garden.
 For most of us, myself included this is a new journey and there is a lot to learn, learning from each other, together we can make the way easier and more enjoyable.